IzzyL234/HackCam/README.md

 ## Why We Made It
 In the case that the world ends, we need a way to preserve memories for future generations or possibly aliens when they come to Earth.
 What better way than a camera!

 The screen is wired to the Raspberry Pi 5 and the battery is wired to the power management board and will be placed perpendicular.
-The UPS board, screen, and microcontroller will be all stacked together compactly.
-The design sketch is pointed out by a red arrow.
+The UPS board, screen, and microcontroller will be all stacked together compactly

-## Materials:
+## Materials
 - Raspberry Pi 5 1 GB
 - Raspberry Pi Camera
 - 3.5 in SPI Module (screen)